-Wisconsin Department of Administration, Population Projections

-The Wisconsin Department of Administration (WDOA) Demographic Services Center prepared baseline population projections to the year 2040 for the communities and counties of Wisconsin.
-The WDOA utilized a projection formula that calculates the annual population change over three varying time spans.
+Wisconsin Department of Administration, Population Projections change over three varying time spans.
 From this formula, the average annual numerical population change is calculated, which was used to give communities preliminary population projections for a future date.
-Table 1-6 shows the WDOA population projection for the Town of Fox Lake.
+Table 1-7 shows the WDOA population projection for the Town of Fox Lake.